risc0/risc0/README.md

 ## Security

-This code is based on the well studied zk-STARK protocol, which has been proven secure under the random oracle model, with the only assumption being the security of the cryptographic hash used.
-Our implementation uses SHA-256 for that hash and targets 100 bits of security.

-That said, this code is still under heavy development and has not been audited.
-There may be bugs in the zk-STARK implementation, the arithmetic circuit used to instantiate the RISC-V zkVM, or any other element of the code's implementation.
-Such bugs may impact the security of receipts, leak information, or cause any other manner of problems.
-Caveat emptor.
+This code implements a [three-layer recursive proof system][zksummit10-talk], based on the well-studied zk-STARK protocol and Groth16 protocol.
+An overview of the underlying cryptographic assumptions can be found on our [Security Model][security-model] page.
+With default parameters, this system achieves perfect zero-knowledgeness and 98 bits of conjectured security.
+Our STARK protocol is described in [Scalable, Transparent Arguments of RISC-V Integrity][proof-system-in-detail], and a soundness/security calculator is included in the [soundness.rs][soundness.rs] file.

+To run the calculator, use `RUST_LOG=risc0_zkp=info cargo run --release`.

 ## Getting Started